- 8 Chapter Posts

 Bell-St. Regis Hotel

-H.G. retains the lease on a suite at the Bell-Regis, a hotel recently built to accommodate the increase in travel and sight-seeing to the region.
+H.G. retains the lease on a suite at the Bell-Regis, a hotel recently built to accommodate the increase in travel and sight-seeing to the region while her home is being built.

 San Francisco, California